Levi-Ramos/levi-neovim-config/README.md

 ## Colorscheme

-This neovim configuration is using the <a href="https://github.com/sainnhe/everforest">EverForest</a>
+This neovim configuration is using the [EverForest](https://github.com/sainnhe/everforest)